haskell/haskell-platform/download-website/linux.markdown

 You may pass --prefix flags to change the default install path.

-You can also download the source using BitTorrent:

-* <a id="download" href="http://hackage.haskell.org/platform/2010.1.0.0/torrents/haskell-platform-2010.1.0.0.tar.gz.torrent" onClick="javascript: pageTracker._trackPageview('/downloads/torrent/linux'); ">Torrent for Source</a>

 **Build from cabal**

 If you already have a reasonable Haskell development environment with